-Academic OneFile provides thousands of quality
+Gale Academic OneFile provides thousands

 of quality academic journals and

 into a research question.

-Basic Search is often a great place
+Basic search is often a great place

 in mind, but if you're interested

-you may need to filter out articles
+the Advanced Search to filter out articles

 that just mention your search terms.

-Try the subject option, which retrieves
+Try the Subject option,

 which retrieves results tagged to provide more

 If you're not sure which subject terms to use,

-use filters to begin focusing
+apply filters to begin focusing

-You can also use topic finder
+You can also use Topic Finder to visualize

 key divisions and themes within your results,

 and create a more specific,

 manageable, and unique focus

 Continue revising your search as much

-as you like to construct a topic that is both interesting
+as you like to construct a topic that's both

 When you're ready to start compiling and analyzing

-sources, be sure to cite and download
+sources, be sure to Cite and

-Download, or send your sources to Google Drive
+Download, or send your sources

-or Microsoft OneDrive
+to your Google Drive or Microsoft OneDrive

 to organize and simplify your work.